 In November 1985, the company went public.
-The offer for 23% of Laura Ashley Holdings plc was oversubscribed 34 times.
-Just 1 month before the public offering, Laura Ashley died after a fall in her home.
+The offer for 23 percent of Laura Ashley Holdings plc was oversubscribed 34 times.
+Just one month before the public offering, Laura Ashley died after a fall in her home.
 The Economist wrote:

 Her popularity lay in the taste she stamped on her international empire, not so much for the elegance and smartness as for the prettiness and comfort.
 Nobody was intimidated by the look or price of a Laura Ashley design.
 Her home furnishings offered a cheap and feminine alternative to the drab, the posh, and the sternly post-war Habitat Scandinavian.
 She made it possible to look smart without paying Liberty prices.
 Her company's success has been the acceptable face of British capitalism in the past two decades.
 She was deputy chairman to her husband and her power has been considerable.
 She prized the loyalty of her staff and cared for their welfare.
+There was no smoking and no fried fish in the canteens, no night shift in the factories.

-Expansion, 1986-1989
+Expansion 1986-1989

-Fueled with capital from the public offering, Laura Ashley Holdings launched a new phase of its growth.
+Fuelled with capital from the public offering, Laura Ashley Holdings launched a new phase of its growth.
 Between 1986 and 1989 a series of acquisitions extended the product range and geographical scope of the company.
-These included Sandringham Leather Goods Ltd, Bryant of Scotland (a knitwear company), Willis and Geiger (a US outdoor clothing company with both production facilities and retail outlets), and Penhaligons (an old-established producer of perfumes and toiletries).
+These included Sandringham Leather Goods Ltd, Bryant of Scotland (a knitwear company), Willis and Geiger (a US outdoor clothing company with a both production facilities and retail outlets), and Penhaligons (an old-established producer of perfumes and toiletries).

 The company also continued its internal expansion.
 In 1985 a 135,000 square foot textile factory in Wales was completed.
-This increased the company's production capacity by 50%.
+This increased the company's production capacity by 50 percent.
 The new capacity was supported by heavy investment in a new computer-aided design system, computerized fabric-cutting equipment, and a computerized material-handling system.